migdal-or/wtx-tech-challenge/README.md

   we enumerate all <a> links on this page and check each one against ports we know for this country.
   For each port found, we store it in a list of lists list_countries_ports_links = [ [countryname1, port_code1, link1], [countryname2, port_code2, link2] ]
-3. Let's make a loop in list_countries_ports_links
+3. Let's make a loop in list_countries_ports_links.
   On each loop, we query the webpage for its link, we extract data from the webpage, we check if data is the same.
 If data is the same, we just change the PROCESSED_DTTM.